Sandbox is a multipurpose HTML5 template with various layouts which will be a great solution for your business.

 • High returns compared to conventional saving or bonds.

-• Helps in diversifying the portfolio.
+• Helps in diversifying the portfolio, offering real estate compounding benefits over time.

 The risks involve: Borrower defaults, complexities in legal processes, and low liquidation value.
 It is important to understand the laws in your state or to work with someone whom you trust professionally.

-10. Tips for Getting Started as a Doctor Investor
+13. Tips for Getting Started as a Doctor Investor

 Great potential lingers in real estate, especially for doctors.
 However, wisdom is required in pursuing the business.
 Here are some tips that will certainly give heads start to your passive income journey:

-1. Learn – Grab the books; listen to a podcast (like “Doctor on Fire” or “Passive Income MD”); attend some real estate meetups and/or webinars.
+1. Learn – Grab the books listen to a podcast (like “Doctor on Fire” or “Passive Income MD”) attend some real estate meetups and/or webinars.

 2. Clearly Define Your Goals – Cash flow?
 Appreciation?
 Lots of tax benefits for you? or a combination?
 Know your time horizon and risk tolerance.